phoenixperry/intro_to_game_dev_unity/readme.md

 * Challenge you faced and overcome
 * Next steps

+Additionally, each team should have a completed 1000-5000 word design document.

-This presentation and all of game code must be handed in at the end of class in the form of a zip uploaded to learn.gold by the end of the lab session.
+This presentation, the design document and the unity project folder must be handed in at the end of class in the form of a zip uploaded to learn.gold by the end of the lab session.

+If the file is too large for learn.gold, link to it online from learn.gold.